Are you planning a trip to Israel? You have come to the right place!

 Traveling to and from Israel

-Israel is well connected to the rest of the world through its Tel Aviv Ben Gurion International Aiport.
-Low cost flights land both there (at terminal 1) and also in Eilat, in the Red Sea.
+Israel is well connected to the rest of the world through its Tel Aviv Ben Gurion International Airport.
+Low cost flights land both in Tel Aviv (at terminal 1) and also in Eilat, in the Red Sea.
 This makes it incredibly easy and fairly cheap to travel to Israel.

-In my experience, depending on the stamps on the passport, the questioning and searches are more thorough.
+In my experience, depending on the stamps you have on your passport, the questioning and searches are more thorough.
 The way to go about it is pretty obvious: answer the questions in all honesty and just be patient, as the security staff are just doing their job.
-Besides, one of the last things to do in Israel is challenge security or police officers.

 Crossing the border to and from Jordan